Popular Matchings in Complete Graphs: The graph

 We describe gadgets from level~1 first, then levels~0, 2, 3, and finally, the $Z$-gadget.
 The stable matchings within the gadgets are highlighted by colors in the figures.
 The gray elements in the preference lists denote vertices that are outside this gadget.
 We will assume that $D$ in a preference list stands for $d_0 > d_1 > d_2 > d_3$.

-{\bf Level 1.} For each variable $X_i$ in the formula $\phi$, we construct a gadget on four vertices as shown in Fig.~\ref{fig:1}.
+{\bf Level 1.} For each variable $X_i$ in the formula $B$, we construct a gadget on four vertices as shown in Fig.~\ref{fig:1}.

 The bottom vertices $x_i'$ and $y_i'$ will be preferred by some vertices in level~0 to vertices in their own gadget, while the top vertices $x_i$ and $y_i$ will be preferred by some vertices in level~2 to vertices in their own gadget.
 All four vertices in a level~1 gadget prefer to be matched among themselves, along the four edges drawn than be matched to any other vertex in the graph.
 This gadget has a unique stable matching $\left\{(x_i,y_i),(x'_i,y'_i) \right\}$.